yuzonightly/advent-of-code/README.md

 This repository will probably include solutions from any year _in the future_, see folder `year`.

 _Tested on Linux.
-Does not run on Windows._
+Does not run on Windows, actually, maybe it does._

 ## Run